raw-data-tech/General-Coding-Guidelines/README.md

 ## Comments

 - **DO NOT** use comments to convey what the code does.

-> Instead refactor and convery it via better code.
-So instead of
+> Refactor code and replace comments with better variable/function name.

+Instead of
 ```python
   # convert to cents
   a = x * 100